 This bed calibration process, depending on the 3D printer model, can be in the following ways:

-- Auto leveling assisted: Printers like 3DKreation Motion have this system, which consists of a height adjustment by turning the screws of the base and with the help leds that have the own 3D printer, which change color red to green at the right height.
+- Auto leveling assisted: Some 3D printers have this system, which consists of a height adjustment by turning the screws of the base and with the help leds that have the own 3D printer, which change color red to green at the right height.

 - Compensating leveling: The 3D printer makes an initial measurement, by points, of the distance between the extruder and the base.
 Then, at the time of printing, the z-axis varies the height, in the same layer, to keep the distance between the extruder and the base always constant.